OpenNuvoton/Nuvoton_Tools/README.md

 #### NuLink2_ISP_Bridge_FW.bin
 - This is the latest image built from [NuLink2_ISP_Bridge](https://github.com/OpenNuvoton/NuLink2_ISP_Bridge)
 - ISP bridge firmware is also integrated into NuLink2FW.bin, so ISP tool can connect with NuLink2FW.bin, too.
+- The target ISP loader code can be found at directory "BSP/SampleCode/ISP/" of each BSP.
+BSP can be found at https://github.com/OpenNuvoton or https://gitee.com/OpenNuvoton.

 #### NuLink2_ISPLink2.bin
 - This is the latest image built from [NuLink2_ISPLink2](https://github.com/OpenNuvoton/NuLink2_ISPLink2)
+- The target ISP loader code can be found at directory "BSP/SampleCode/ISP/" of each BSP.
+BSP can be found at https://github.com/OpenNuvoton or https://gitee.com/OpenNuvoton.

 #### NuLink2_ICP_Library.bin
 - This is the latest image built from [ICP library](https://github.com/OpenNuvoton/NuLink2_ICP_Library)